Clastify logo

 1300-1530

-The SAT score range for undergraduate admissions at UC Berkeley is between 1300 (25th percentile) and 1530 (75th percentile).
-While being within this range is not a guarantee of admission, scoring closer to the upper end (1530) is a positive indicator.
-Conversely, applicants on the lower end (1300) will need to strengthen their applications with better grades, essays, awards, and extracurricular activities to enhance their chances of acceptance.
+The SAT score range for undergraduate admissions at UC Berkeley spans from a 25th percentile of 1300 to a 75th percentile of 1530.
+It's important to note that being within this range does not guarantee admission.
+Applicants scoring closer to 1530 are at a distinct advantage, while those at the lower end will need to enhance their applications with stronger grades, essays, awards, and extracurriculars to improve their chances.

 SAT Math Score Requirements